mihaifm/bufstop/readme.md

 these mappings.
 Bufstop will attempt to restore your old mapping (given that you didn't use `noremap`).

-### Bonuses
+## Bonuses

-As a bonus, this plugin provides __*navigation history for each window*__.
+1. As a bonus, this plugin provides __*navigation history for each window*__.
 Use the `:BufstopBack` and `:BufstopForward` to navigate this history.

-The other bonus is the ability to sort the buffers by __*MFU (most frequently used)*__.
+2. The other bonus is the ability to sort the buffers by __*MFU (most frequently used)*__.
 Use the `g:BufstopSorting` option to activate this powerful feature.

-### Recommended mappings
+## Recommended mappings

 Hopefully we're not crazy to type in those long command names.
 You can use the below mappings or create your own:

-    map <leader>b :Bufstop<CR>             " get a visual on the buffers map <leader>a :BufstopModeFast<CR>     " a command for quick switching
-    map <C-tab>   :BufstopBack<CR>
+    map <leader>b :Bufstop<CR>             " get a visual on the buffers map <leader>w :BufstopPreview<CR>      " switch files by moving inside the window map <leader>a :BufstopModeFast<CR>     " a command for quick switching map <C-tab>   :BufstopBack<CR>
     map <S-tab>   :BufstopForward<CR>
     let g:BufstopAutoSpeedToggle = 1       " now I can press ,3,3,3 to cycle the last 3 buffers

-### Don't like this plugin?
+## Don't like this plugin?

 At least put this in your `vimrc`:

     :map <leader>b :ls<CR>:b

-It will display the buffer list and promt you for a number.
+It will display the buffer list and prompt you for a number.
 Simple, but primitive, especially when you're dealing with a lot of files.

 In addition to this plugin, you can use a fuzzy finder like [CtrlP](https://github.com/kien/ctrlp.vim), which requires you to type parts of the file name.

-### Reference documentation
+## Reference documentation

-#### Commands:
+### Commands:

 * `:Bufstop`

 Invokes the `Bufstop` window.
 Inside it, each buffer will have an associated hotkey that can be used to open the buffer.

-* `:BufstopFast`

-Same as `:Bufstop`, but the window is closed after you select a buffer.
 In addition, the following key mappings are present in the `Bufstop` window:

-    d          wipe the selected buffer.
+    d          Wipe the selected buffer (close the file)
     <CR>       Open the selected buffer.
     <Esc>      Dismiss the Bufstop window
     k,j        Move up/down to select a buffer.

+* `:BufstopFast`

+Same as `:Bufstop`, but the window is closed after you select a buffer.

+* `:BufstopPreview`

+Same as `:Bufstop` but navigating to different rows with k,j or arrow keys will instantly swtich buffers.

 * `:BufstopMode`

 Display the most recently used buffers in the command line and enter Bufstop mode.
-In this mode you can press only a number coresponding to a buffer, or the `<Esc>` key which exists the mode.
+In this mode you can press only a number coresponding to a buffer, or the `<Esc>` key which exits the mode.
 The number of displayed files can be configured using the `g:BufstopModeNumFiles` option.

 * `:BufstopModeFast`

-Same as `:BufstopMode` but exists the mode once a buffer is selected.
+Same as `:BufstopMode` but exits the mode once a buffer is selected.

 * `:BufstopStatusline`